discretize/discretize-guides/builds/guardian/power-dragonhunter/index.md

 <GridItem sm="7">
 <Card title="Notes">
 * Always start on scepter/sword
 * Delay swapping to GS until the CC-bar is about to be broken.
-This is especially important at ensolyss without instant CC.
+This is especially important at Ensolyss without instant CC.
 * Always cast your <Skill name="whirlingwrath"/> inside the hitbox to get the additional hits.
 Ideal with adds around.
 * Always cast your <Skill name="bindingblade"/> inside the hitbox to get the additional hits.
 * Don't interrupt your GS auto-attack chain
 * In certain scenarios (precasting traps, starting with <Skill name="onewolfpack"/>) it can be beneficial to get your <Skill name="spearofjustice"/> out first.)
 * Use <Skill id="9098"/> after <Skill id="9090"/> to cancel the aftercast
 * Don't waste your key skills on meaningless adds
-* Its up to you whether you decide to go Scepter or Sword.
+* It's up to you whether you decide to go Scepter or Sword.
 Sword tends to outperform Scepter, especially in longer encounters.

 </Card>
 </GridItem>